Mr. Garrison: Role in South Park

 He is rehired by South Park Elementary as a kindergarten teacher, as his previous position as the fourth grade teacher was held by Diane Choksondik.
 In the sixth season episode "The Death Camp of Tolerance", he was promoted to the fourth grade following Choksondik's death.
 However, when Garrison finds that he could sue the school for substantial compensation if he were discriminated against, he purposely attempts to be dismissed.
 To that end, he abandons his puppet counterpart in favor of a human assistant, Mr. Slave, Garrison's personal BDSM slave and lover.
 The two proceed to perform several sexually explicit homosexual acts in front of Garrison's students.
 Garrison's plan was unsuccessful, and he was instead praised for his perceived bravery.

 The show has implied that Garrison has corprophilic tendencies in "Proper Condom Use", wherein the majority of sexual acts he taught to the kindergarten class involved feces or defecation.
 In that episode, Chef refers to Garrison as a "complete pervert".

 Despite having declared himself gay, Garrison continues to appear ashamed of it as a part of his continual emotional and psychological problems.
 In the season three finale, "World Wide Recorder Concert", he was portrayed as in despair over the fact that his father, Garrison Senior, had not sexually abused him when Garrison was young, believing that he did not love his son.
 After being repeatedly pressed by his son to have sex with him, Garrison Senior has Kenny G do so.
+In "Chef Aid", he implies that he wishes for Chef to rape him in a prison cell, something Chef is unwilling to do.
 In two episodes–"An Elephant Makes Love to a Pig" and "Jakovasaurs"–Garrison was implied to have practiced bestiality with Cartman's pig and a pigeon, respectively.

 Garrison is characterized as highly inept as a teacher, regularly introducing dubious curricula, such as showing Barnaby Jones videos to the class for eight days, asking the class "why Chubby Checker left the Beatles in 1972" or teaching the students how to tell the difference between a prostitute and a police officer.
 On the other hand, he will occasionally teach the children advanced subjects such as theories on evolution, Stalin, and communism.
 Despite his cynicism, he appears to genuinely enjoy his job, falling into a depression when he is fired or is suspended from teaching.
 He also carries a gun and badge with him in class at all times, despite being told the teachers do not carry guns.

 Garrison did not have a known given name until the episode "Cherokee Hair Tampons".
 In that episode, his full name is Ethan P. Garrison.
 In "The Entity", his given name is changed to Herbert.
 During Garrison's presidency, he is generally not referred to by name at all, with characters only referring to him as "The President".